 SMA is a genetic disease.
 Both my mom and dad were carriers and did not know it.
 Estimates are that approximately one in 40 to 50 people are carriers.
 Even if both parents are carriers there is only a one in four chance that each child would have the disease.
 Of course that’s just a percentage over the long haul.
 You can flip a coin 10 times, have it always come up heads and the next one is still 50/50.

 I have Type 2 which is not as severe but it generally means that I never walked (which I did not).
-Type 3 people can generally walk until their early teens sometimes later.
+Type 3 people can generally walk until their early teens and sometimes later.
 There is a type 4 which actually is a significantly different disease but is still called SMA and I don’t know much about it.
 Even within the types there is a great variation.
 On various Facebook groups related to SMA I hear people describe themselves as “a strong Type 2” or “a weak Type 2”.
 I have a Facebook friend who lives in Canada and we are both Type 2 but her current physical ability at age 50 is about where I was at 21 or 22.

-The disease is an overall weakening of your muscles.
+The disease causes an overall weakening of your muscles.
 It does not involve any loss of sensation or paralysis.
 The muscles just gradually get weaker a.k.a. “atrophy”.
 It is actually a neurological disease however not necessarily a muscular one although it is often lumped into the general category “muscular dystrophy”.
 There are nerves in your spine called motor neurons.
 They are responsible for making your muscles move.
 They have nothing to do with your sense of touch or sensation.
 The motor neurons quit working and eventually die.
 That causes the muscles to atrophy.

 The disease is in some ways similar to ALS or Amyotrophic Lateral Sclerosis.
 Although the root causes are very different and the progression of the disease is different, both of them involve the loss of function of motor neurons.
 ALS is often referred to in this country as Lou Gehrig’s disease because of the famous baseball player who had it.
-In Europe especially the UK is referred to as Motor Neuron Disease.
-Its most famous patient was the late Stephen Hawking.
+In Europe especially the UK it is referred to as Motor Neuron Disease.
+Its most famous patient was renowned astrophysicist the late Stephen Hawking.
 So while there are some similarities, they are completely different diseases.

 What Went Wrong?